MZandtheRaspberryPi/im_practical_programming/README.md

 ![pi_guide.png](./pi_guide.png)

 ## Alexa and Raspberry Pi Lamp
-A guide/demo on how to control a Raspberry Pi Lamp using an Echo Dot.
-See the guide [here](https://github.com/MZandtheRaspberryPi/alexa_lamp)
+A demo on how to control a Raspberry Pi Lamp using an Echo Dot.
+See the repo with links to guides [here](https://github.com/MZandtheRaspberryPi/alexa_lamp)
 ![alexa_light_demo](./alexa_light_demo.gif)